electronstudio/python_book/docs/_sources/chapters/fundamentals.rst.txt

 .. topic:: Exercise

-   What will :numref:`mod_variables` print?
+   What do you think :numref:`mod_variables` will print?
+Run it and see if your prediction is correct.

+.. topic:: Exercise

    Change the numbers in the program.
-Use a division `/` operation.
+   Use a division `/` operation on the variable.
 Then ask your friend to predict what the new program will print.
 Was he right?

 You will often see this used for counting: